Docker

 This creates a /24 subnet named proxy and a /24 subnet named monitoring

-The "cuthbert-network" docker network has been created for all of the containers running on cuthbert
+The "phobos-network" docker network has been created for all of the containers running on phobos

 Just like TiTAN containers, they have all been provided with static IP Addresses.